 He “knows his stuff” and is “spot on in his analysis” (Chambers UK 2013)

-Chambers UK 2010 praises Dijen for his “accessibility, speed of response and quick identification of the main issues of a case”
+He is known for his “accessibility, speed of response and quick identification of the main issues of a case” (Chambers UK 2010)

 - Police powers, including defending judicial review claims brought against police forces challenging their exercise of power

 - Defending claims brought against police alleging assault (including use of firearms), false imprisonment, malicious prosecution, misfeasance in a public office and discrimination